 president & founder

-I am a freshman at Harvard College.
+I am a sophomore at Harvard College.
 I fell in love with crocheting when my grandmother taught me to crochet when I was 8 years old.
 I am happy that this humble skill helped me start WoolyWarmth.
 Pursuing the scientific research as a way to work on the problems in field of health & medicine is my passion.
 Reading is a another great passion of mine.
 I could get lost in classics, contemporary bestsellers and non-fictions.
 I also dabble in writing short stories.

 Nikita Salunke, chapter president, Evergreen region

-I am a junior at Evergreen Valley High School.
+I am a senior at Evergreen Valley High School.
 Since a young age, I have volunteered for her community through my Girl Scout Bronze and Silver Awards.
 In addition, my interest in art and paper craft led me to volunteer for Wooly Warmth.
 I aspire to pursue a career in Biomedical Engineering which bridges technology, scientific research, and sustainable environmental design.
 In my free time, you can find me on a morning run in my neighborhood or developing her portrait photography portfolio.
 Apart from volunteering, I am known to be an avid nutritionist, always open to having brown rice and kale for dinner.

 Dania Alkoraishi, chapter president, Milpitas region